 We also welcome anyone from outside the University with an interest in our work to join.
 Membership is free of charge.
 You will receive invitations to our programme of events, with a weekly emails digest about what is happening in the Insitute and further afield.
 To join IMEMS contact: firstname.lastname@example.org

 I’ve worked at Princeton, Harvard, MIT, UCLA, the Max Planck Institute for the History of Science (Berlin) and Caltech.
-My research has been supported through grants or fellowships awarded by the British Arts and Humanities Research Council, the Royal Society of London, the Wellcome Trust, the Mellon Foundation and Durham’s Institute for Advanced Study.
-At present I am completing a book that reveals the rich relationship between cognition, inscription and human capabilities during the Enlightenment.
+My research has been supported through grants or fellowships awarded by the British Arts and Humanities Research Council, the Royal Society of London, the Wellcome Trust, the Huntington Library, the Mellon Foundation and Durham’s Institute for Advanced Study.

 In addition to serving on the executive councils for the British Society for the History of Science and the Society for the History of Alchemy and Chemistry, I've given evidence for a number of British government organisations (including the Department of Work and Pensions) and I served as an assessor for the National Research Exercise coordinated for the Greek Ministry of Education.